realA10001986/Time-Circuits-Display/README.md

 Since the I2C bus is already quite long from the control board to the last display in the chain, I recommend soldering another JST XH 4pin plug onto the control board (there are two additional i2c break-outs available), and to connect the speedometer there.

-## Temperature sensor

-Unless you do time travelling on a regular basis, the speedo display is idle most of the time in a typical home setup.
-To give it more of a purpose, the software supports connecting a MCP9808-based temperature sensor to the i2c bus (readily available from Adafruit, product number 1782).
-After connecting this sensor and enabling it in the Config Portal, the speedo display will show the ambient temperature in idle mode.
-(Note that you need a speedo display in order to use the temperature sensor.)

 ## GPS receiver

 The firmware supports an MT(K)3333-based GPS receiver, connected through i2c.
 The CircuitSetup-designed speedo display will have such a chip built-in, but since this gadget is not yet available, in the meantime, you can fall back to alternatives such as the Adafruit Mini GPS PA1010D (product id 4415).
 The GPS receiver can be used both as a source of authoritative time (like NTP), or display speed of movement on a speedo display.
-The latter only really makes sense in a car or boat, anything that moves.

 GPS receivers receive signals from satellites, but in order to do so, they need to be "tuned in" (aka get a "fix").
 This "tuning" process can take a long time; after first power up, it can take 30 minutes or more for a receiver to be able to determine its position.
 In order to speed up this process, modern GPS receivers have special "assisting" features.
 One key element is knowledge of current time, as this helps identifying satellite signals quicker.
 So, in other words, initially, you need to tell the receiver, what it is supposed to tell you.
 However, as soon as the receiver has received satellite signals for 15-20 minutes, it saves the data it collected to its battery-backed memory and will find a fix within seconds after power-up in the future.